 - Use plastic boxes to store items in attics and crawl spaces

 Cardboard boxes, books and paper are all cellulose material, which is a food source for termites and other pests.
 Be sure that when storing any of this items on the interior of your home, it’s attic or crawl spaces that you do so by placing them first into plastic containers.
 This will not only better protect your items, but it will do so with an extra layer that is very hard, if not impossible for pests to penetrate.

 - Inspect and treat wood furniture

-One common area of infestation in residences is furniture, which can be hold or new.
+One common area of infestation in residences is furniture from the antiques world, which can be hold or new.
 Many times, as we are close to the border, this one is brought untreated from Mexico.
 Be sure that when buying or taking any new piece of wood furniture into your home to inspected and treat it as necessary.
 Another recommendation is to keep it away from the walls, this will felicitate inspection and create a padding layer between any infestation that might occur and your residence.